 Through collaborative consultancy, designer Angelica Salazar is providing artisans with an insight into wider fashion trends, to envision, prototype, develop and ultimately sell online the fair trade fashion collections displayed.

-Who made your accessories?
-This blog will be dedicated to posting stories from artisans, designers and makers who endeavour to create products that are a display of traditional craftmanship, but at the cutting edge of fashion.
+This journal features stories of artisans, designers and makers who endeavour to create products that are a display of traditional craftsmanship and at the cutting edge of the ethical and sustainable fashion.

 Consumers remain key drivers in the demand for gold, as a matter of a fact in 2013, 2,968 tonnes of gold were extracted from the earth, which accounts for over two thirds of the world’s total gold supply.
 2,209 tonnes were used to make jewellery.